omahapython/lightning-talk-topics/README.md

 * Meta Classes: What they are and when to use them.
 * Publishing a Python Package to PyPi.
 * Implementing OAuth and Social Auth in a webapp
-* Retrieving credentials from a third party API using Oauth and Social Auth
+* Retrieving credentials from a third party API using OAuth and Social Auth

 ## Previous Topics